-These are minimum figures and include footnotes, endnotes and bibliography.
-They do not include the title pages, table of contents, acknowledgments and appendices.
+The length includes footnotes, endnotes and bibliography.
+It does not include the title pages, table of contents, acknowledgments and appendices.

 Students are encouraged to ask for clarification if they are unsure and seek guidance on variances from these norms.